 By Natasha Gayle

-There are essentially two parts to wisdom teeth removal – there is the actual procedure and then there is the recovery process.
-It seems wisdom teeth removal has become a type of natural rite of passage.
+There are essentially two parts to wisdom teeth removal, the procedure and the recovery process.
+It seems wisdom teeth removal has almost become a rite of passage.
 Most everyone goes through it and we all come out at the other end better for it.

-If you are in need of this procedure, there are other factors to consider when thinking about the procedure and recovery time and that is cost.
-Is there such a thing as cheap wisdom teeth removal and recovery?
-Fortunately for you, or your parents if they’re fronting the bill, there is.
+If you are in need of this procedure, there is one large factor to consider and that is cost.
+Is there such a thing as cheap wisdom teeth removal ?
+Fortunately for you, there is.

 Wisdom teeth removal can cost anywhere from $200 to $500 per tooth without dental insurance.
 You can usually expect to pay close to $1,000 for the removal of four wisdom teeth.